‘Goethe: Journeys of the Mind offers insight into what, in effect, was already Goethe’s post-classical transformation.’

 GABRIELLE BERSIER, Professor Emerita of German Indiana University-Purdue University at Indianapolis (USA), is the author of Wege des Heilens.
 Goethes physiologische Autobiographie ‘Dichtung und Wahrheit’ (Koenigshausen & Neumann 2014), Goethes Raetselparodie der Romantik.
 Eine neue Lesart der ‘Wahlverwandtschaften’ (Niemeyer 1997), along with numerous articles and book chapters on Goethe’s relationship to contemporary literature, art and science.

-PETER BOERNER was born in Estonia and educated in Germany.
-He was the curator of the Goethe Museum in Dusseldorf, edited a paperback collection of Goethe’s works in 45 volumes, and published extensively in the fields of Comparative Literature and Germanic Studies.
+PETER BOERNER was the curator of the Goethe Museum in Düsseldorf and later held professorships at the University of Wisconsin-Madison, SUNY-Buffalo and Indiana University.
+He edited the DTV paperback collection of Goethe’s works in 45 volumes, and published extensively in the fields of Germanic Studies and Comparative Literature.
+His biography of Goethe has been translated into seven languages other than English.